Kamakura Net Income Simulation

 - With open database access and flexible reading, writing, import and export functionality, KRM offers easy maintenance and automated data entry.
 Current interest rates, yield curves, new business assumptions, and account data can be loaded automatically.

-- Flexibility in defining Yield curves and interest rates
+- Flexibility in defining yield curves and interest rates that follow various day count conventions and compounding frequencies

 - Users can use automatically generated forward rates, or user defined interest rates, with automatic calculation of shocks and rotations for sensitivity analysis